thomassuedbroecker/iascable-starting-point/README.md

 * [IasCable](https://github.com/cloud-native-toolkit/iascable)

+## The `IasCable` framework

+Let us have first a look the basic components of the `IasCable` framework.

 ### [Bill of Material](https://github.com/cloud-native-toolkit/iascable#bill-of-material-structure) and [Modules](https://modules.cloudnativetoolkit.dev/)

 The IasCable uses a [`Bill of Material`](https://github.com/cloud-native-toolkit/iascable#bill-of-material-structure) and [`Modules`](https://modules.cloudnativetoolkit.dev/), which you need to understand.
 These two part are the heart of the framework we could say.

+> Please visit the linked resources for more details.

-Simplified we can as it a [BOM is specified](https://github.com/cloud-native-toolkit/iascable#bom-spec) by modules it uses, variables you can define and providers you can define.
+Simplified we can say a [BOM is specified](https://github.com/cloud-native-toolkit/iascable#bom-spec) by modules it uses, variables you can define and providers you can define.
-It is good to know that modules can depend on other modeles.
+It is good to know that modules can depend on other modeles, if this is the case the related modules will be included by the framework, as far as I understand.

 Here is a simplified overview diagram:

 ![](images/ascale-bom-overview.drawio.png)

-### Prequisites
+## Prequisites for the example

 Following tools need to be installed on your local computer for follow the step by step instructions.